Jblueart/winning_project/presentation.md

 ## Topic
 What would food and gas prices be like in the years 2020-2022 (and beyond) if Covid-19 and the war between Ukraine and Russia didn't happen?

+We picked this topic because world-wide events have changed our lives in an unprecedented way.
+This change is hard to quantify or to conceptualize.
+Exploring food and gas prices is one way for us to try to quantify the effect that Covid-19 and the war between Ukraine and Russia has had and has on our daily lives.

 ## Data
 We will use two set of data from Kaggle.com: